Testing with TestClient

 from stario.testing import TestClient

-from myapp.app import bootstrap
+from myapp.main import bootstrap

-async def test_home_via_url_for():
+async def test_home_path():

 async with TestClient(bootstrap) as client:

-r = await client.get(path)
+r = await client.get(HOME.href())

 assert r.status_code == 200